awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `10.0.0.131:3128`
 Default value on Linux: Null
 Default value on Windows: Null
 The hostname \(or IP address\) and port number of an HTTP proxy to use for the Amazon ECS agent to connect to the internet\.
 For example, this proxy will be used if your container instances do not have external network access through an Amazon VPC internet gateway or NAT gateway or instance\.
 If this variable is set, you must also set the `NO_PROXY` variable to filter Amazon EC2 instance metadata and Docker daemon traffic from the proxy\.
-For more information, see [HTTP Proxy Configuration](http_proxy_config.md)\.
+For more information, see [HTTP proxy configuration](http_proxy_config.md)\.

 `NO_PROXY`
 Example values: